msylla6/Bb-anonym/code/session-key.md

 # Understanding of the class Session Key - By Anushree Manoharrao
-If the sessionskey.txt file exists,
+If the sessionsKeys.txt file exists,
 - then the function “load” is executed.
 - else, generate and save functions are executed in that order.